IRIS: Inverse Rendering of Indoor Scenes from Low Dynamic Range Images: Experiments

+Quantitative evaluation of inverse rendering is difficult for real-world scenes as ground truth is not available.
+As a result, we evaluate IRIS and baselines on the synthetic scenes from FIPT, where ground truth of surface material, illumination, and relighting are provided.
+Please note that we use the ground-truth mesh during optimization for all methods to minimize the influence of imperfect geometry and conduct a fair comparison.
+We compute the metrics of inverse rendering and provide the comparison in \cref{tab:syn_intrinsic}, which aggregates the results from the 4 synthetic FIPT scenes \cite{wu2023factorized}.

-We compute the metrics of intrinsic decomposition and provide the comparison in~\cref{tab:syn_intrinsic}.
-We follow the evaluation in FIPT~\cite{wu2023factorized} and compare the roughness $\sigma$, diffuse reflectance $\bk_\text{d}$ among the diffuse surfaces, and material reflectance: $\ba' = \int_{\Omega^+}fd\bomega_i$ estimated with Monte Carlo integration.
+We compare the roughness $\sigma$, diffuse reflectance $\bk_\text{d}$ among the diffuse surfaces, and material reflectance: $\ba'$.
 We report the PSNR for these BRDF estimates.
-For emission, we calculate the intersection over union (IoU) of the emission masks and compare the $L_2$ error of estimated emission maps.
+For emission, we calculate the intersection over the union (IoU) of the emission masks and compare the $L_2$ error of estimated emission maps.
 All the estimates are rendered in image space and compared with ground truth.

-\Cref{tab:syn_intrinsic} shows that our method surpasses all baseline methods that use LDR inputs regarding intrinsic decomposition quality.
-Compared to the state-of-the-art single-view method by \citet{li2022physically}, our method excels in all metrics across various scenes, indicating superior decomposition of intrinsic properties from multi-view observations.
-Furthermore, even when the estimated emitter mask is provided for FIPT-LDR*, it fails to recover emission radiance, leading to compromised BRDF estimation accurately.
+\Cref{tab:syn_intrinsic} shows that our method surpasses all baseline methods that use LDR inputs regarding inverse rendering quality.
+Compared to the state-of-the-art single-view method \cite{li2022physically}, our method excels in all metrics across various scenes, indicating the superior decomposition of material properties from multi-view observations.
+Furthermore, even when the estimated emitter mask is provided for FIPT*, it fails to recover emission radiance, leading to compromised BRDF estimation accuracy.
 The $L_2$ error of emission maps shows that our proposed HDR restoration (\cref{sec:hdr_restoration}) successfully recovers the HDR lighting from LDR observations, which leads to better light transport modeling and more accurate BRDF estimation.
-FIPT-HDR takes HDR images as input and shows the best quality overall.

-\cref{fig:syn_intrinsic} shows intrinsic decomposition, including image reconstruction, material reflectance $\ba'$, roughness $\sigma$, and emission maps.
-While NeILF~\cite{yao2022neilf} achieves accurate rendering, it bakes significant shading effects into its diffuse albedo map.
-Li et al.~\cite{li2022physically} generate a noisy BRDF from a single image input.
-FIPT-LDR* tends to underestimate illumination intensity, overestimating the reflectance $\ba'$ as compensation.
-In contrast, our method successfully recovers high-quality HDR emission from LDR input, resulting in precise intrinsic decomposition.
+We also compare with FIPT taking HDR images as input (bottom row), which serves as a reference, indicating complete lighting information is crucial for accurate inverse rendering.
+IRIS recovers HDR and achieves the smallest metric gaps among all methods taking LDR input.